Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 And from here, his wrestling career rocketed.

-Mo, if I'm not mistaken, you flip forward, land on them and you pin them, right?
+Mo, if I'm not mistaken, you flip forward, land on them, and you pin them, right?

-Under and grab their backs, and then you're flipping.
+What you do, you kind of jump over them and grab their backs, and then you're flipping.

 Because that's actually a very hard move to hit.